fwk1010/Linux-shell-examples/README.md

 1.hello world
 Step1:
-Create a new file and give it permission,like
+Create a new file and give it permission,like
 <code>
   touch hi.sh & chmod 744 hi.sh
 </code>